hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ## Constructs

 Constructs is one of the core packages we rely on.
 It essentially allows modeling a tree of "constructs".
-The `Application` in CDK for Terraform is the root node, where the Stacks are usually its children.
+The `Application` in CDK for Terraform is the root node, where the Stacks are its children.
 When generating provider bindings, these are also constructs.

+### Levels of Abstraction

 Conceptually, we talk about different levels of constructs.
 The generated provider bindings are Level 1 (L1) constructs.
 A Level 2 (L2) constructs is usually composing one or more L1 constructs and should aim to provide an intent driven API for easy consumption.
 Level 3 (L3) constructs are usually representing common patterns and larger pieces of functionality.
 While there's no theoretical limit in adding more levels of abstractions, it's often not desireable.

 The overall goal should be, to come up with a set of composable constructs, to encourage an expressive, intent driven API which is easy to maintain.

 ![constructs level](./assets/constructs-level.png)

+### Terraform Modules vs Constructs

+While both, Terraform Modules and cdktf Constructs share the same idea of allowing to encapsulate a set of resources, there are conceptual differences.
+Since Constructs are plain classes in your chosen programming language, they enable composition of complex objects while maintaining type safety.

+A Terraform Module creates a namespace for all resources, so the implementation details are hidden from the consumer.
+Constructs on the other hand, are synthesized within the `Stack` they are instantiated in, without an additional namespace.

+[cdktf convert](TODO) can be used to convert any HCL project and therefore modules as well into cdktf projects.
+This could be used as a starting point to create a custom construct.
+At the moment, there is no built-in way in cdktf to create a Terraform module from a Construct.
+It'd be still be possible to use the synthesized output of a cdktf project as a Terraform Module, details can be found [here](website/docs/cdktf/concepts/hcl-interoperability.html.md)

+### Constructs vs Stacks

+Stacks will `synthesize` to a dedicated Terraform configuration and are useful to separate Terraform state and enable to create multiple instances of the same configuration with slighlty different parameters, i.e. multi-region deployments or things like dev, staging and production environments.
+In short, it's a concept of a deployable unit.

+Constructs on the other hand, provide a way to logical structure a set of resource.
+A Construct can only be used as part of a Stack.

+### Generated Resource Name

+To avoid naming conflicts, a stable unique name is inferred from the `Construct#id` and the position of the `Construct` instance within the `Construct` tree.

+### Aspects / Visitor

+`Aspects` enable you to implement a visitor pattern, to dynamically add or remove Constructs, or change attributes of existing Constructs as part of the `synth` process.
+One example of where this can be useful: When you want to tag all or a subset of Terraform Resources based on dynamic conditions.
+An `Aspect` could also be used, to dynamically configure Terraform Providers or to change code of Lambda functions.

+## Programming Languages

+CDK for Terrform supports the following programming languages at the moment:

+### Generally Available

+- Typescript / Javascript
+- Python
+- C#
+- Java

+### Experimental

+- Go

+### Feature Parity

+CDK for Terraform uses `jsii` to enable cross language support while the core of cdktf is written in Typescript.
+We strive to have feature parity and good UX across all supported languages which are generally available.
+There might be cases, where new features and UX might not meet this goal for experimentally supported lanaguages.

+### Choosing a Language for your Project

+We encourage you to use the language you're most familiar with and which fits the broader landscape of your organisation to build cdktf applications.

+If you're planning to distribute construct libraries as open source package or within your organisation, it's best to use Typescript and leverage `jsii` to generate native packages for all desired language targets.
+In particular for open source projects, we'd recommend to aim to support all generally available platforms.

+#### Constructs Package Template

+There is a [cdktf constructs](https://github.com/projen/projen#getting-started) package generator, which scaffolds an entire Github project including the necessary Github Actions workflows for building and publishing packages in all languages via `jsii`.